asyncapi/website/pages/docs/tutorials/create-asyncapi-document.md

             description: Date and time when the message was sent.`}
 </CodeBlock>

 The `payload` property defines the content of the event using AsyncAPI schemas.
-It means that your event payload should contain an `id` and a `lumens` property —which are integers bigger than zero—, and a `sentAt` property that should be a string containing a date and time.
+It means that your event payload should contain an `id` and a `lumens` property containing integers bigger than zero and a `sentAt` property that should be a string containing a date and time.

 >  JSON Schema Draft 07 is 100% compatible with AsyncAPI schemas.
 You can also use other standards to describe payload schema, like, for example [Avro](https://github.com/asyncapi/avro-schema-parser#usage).